CSCfi/csc-user-guide/docs/support/tutorials/hyperparameter_search.md

 ### Metaheuristics

 *Metaheuristics* are a set of search methods that can cope with difficult constraints, such as nonconvexity, noncontinuous and nonsmooth functions.
 In theory, metaheuristics can do better approximations to a global optimum (if a true optimum exists) for large scale models.
-For hyperparameter search, popular metaheuristic approaches are *evolutionary computation* and *particle swarm* approaches: in evolutionary computation, a set of initial, random hyperparameters are evaluated, then mutated and selected according to a fittness function; particle swarm approaches in a similar manner, but searching for hyperparameters are done in a semi-collective manner: each hyperparamter is individually evaluated and then information is shared between all hyperparameters to direct the search for a new set of hyperparameters.
+For hyperparameter search, popular metaheuristic approaches are *evolutionary computation* and *particle swarm* approaches: in evolutionary computation, a set of initial, random hyperparameters are evaluated, then mutated and selected according to a fitness function; particle swarm approaches in a similar manner, but searching for hyperparameters are done in a semi-collective manner: each hyperparameter is individually evaluated and then information is shared between all hyperparameters to direct the search for a new set of hyperparameters.

 ## Software for hyperparameter search